 Compared to a regular headache; a migraine causes more intensive pain.
 In a migraine, sufferers feel as if the pain is coming from inside the skull.
 Moreover, they also complain of pain in the temples and behind the eyes.

 Cluster headaches usually resolve within a few hours.
 But, migraine can last for days at a stretch.

 Regular headaches normally have one symptom, pain.
 With regards to migraines, they may come with a variety of symptoms including photo-sensitivity, dizziness, nausea, fatigue, etc.

 People who suffer from migraine can notice that it goes through certain phases:

 Phase 1: In the first stage of migraine, the patient may feel changes like mood swings, laziness, and the urge to go to the bathroom again and again.

-Phase 2: Although it does happen with each and every patient.
-However, most of the patients have reported to feel neurological event in which patient see glow around figures and shapes before pain.
+Phase 2: This phase does not happen with each and every patient.
+However, most of the patients have reported feeling neurological events in which the patient can see a glow around figures and shapes before pain.
 It may last from 20 minutes to 60 min

-Phase 3: In more severe cases, patient may get attack.
+Phase 3: In more severe cases, the patient may get an attack.

 Phase 4: The last and final phase is the postdromal.
 In this phase, pain becomes normal.
 Although sufferers may feel tired but may also feel relax.

 The causes of general headaches are quite easy to trace.
-Its major causes include stress, lack of sleep, dehydration, etc. On the other hand, Migraine headache is a neurological condition that may have a combination of different factors.
+Its major causes include stress, lack of sleep, dehydration, etc. On the other hand, Migraines and headaches are neurological conditions that may be caused by a combination of different factors.
 The major causes that can trigger migraine are: